-4 DESIGNATION AS COMPLAINANT AND RESPONDENT
+2 DESIGNATION AS COMPLAINANT AND RESPONDENT

-A person who is the subject of a report or initiates a Formal Complaint of prohibited conduct under these procedures will be designated as the "complainant."
-An employee against whom such a report or Formal Complaint has been made will be designated as the "respondent."
+A person who initiates a Formal Complaint of prohibited conduct under these procedures will be designated as a "party complainant" or "complainant."
+A student against whom such a report or Formal Complaint has been made will be designated as the "respondent."
 Both the complainant and respondent are referred to as "party" or "parties" throughout these procedures.